berkaycatal/berkaycatal/README.md

-- 👋 Hi, I’m Berkay Çatal
+- 👋 Hi, I’m Berkay Çatal.
-- 👀 I’m interested in Manim, Math, Software
+- 👀 I’m interested in Manim, Math, Software.
-- 🌱 I’m currently learning Java and Manim
+- 🌱 I’m currently learning Java and Manim.
-- 💞️ I’m studying at Bilkent University Department of Mathematics
+- 💞️ I’m studying at Bilkent University Department of Mathematics.
 - 📫 How to reach me: You can send mail to brkyctl19@gmail.com

 <!---